Click here to go to the main page

 1916-1918 Boven Leeuwen (G): church St. Willibrordus

-Three-aisled cruciform basilica with pseudo-transept at the front.
-The tower was lowered in the 1920's due to constructional faults.
+Three-aisled cruciform basilica with westwork and pseudo-transept at the front.
+The octagonal tower at the westwork was removed in the 1920's due to constructional faults.

 1918 Hooglanderveen (U): church St. Joseph